WICG/historical-web-payments-browser-api/README.md

 to register payment instruments (credit card, PayPal, Bitcoin, etc.), initiate requests for payment, and acknowledge requests for payment.

+The live version of this specification can be found [here](http://wicg.github.io/web-payments-browser-api/).

 # Problem

 Sending and receiving money on the Web is currently a manual process that